pbedn/pbedn.github.io/content/post/2019-concurrency-in-python-intro.md

 #### Preemptive multitasking

 Going into something more difficult.
-Preemption is "act of temporarily interrupting a task being carried out by a computer system.. with the intention of resuming the task at a later time".
-[Preemptive in Wikipedia][preemptive].
+Preemption is "act of temporarily interrupting a task being carried out by a computer system.. with the intention of resuming the task at a later time" ([Preemptive in Wikipedia][preemption]).
 That means that at any time operating system (OS) can stop our program and switch context to another task.
 Allowing OS to manage threads is the easiest way, however with a disadvantage of interrupting in the wrong moment.
 In Python, the threading module uses this technique.